 A visit to Barefoot Auto Repair

-A totally random meeting happened on my annual holiday roadtrip.
+A totally random meeting happened on my holiday roadtrip.

 I was pausing for a light on US 301 going through Citra FL, which